emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Define a function which can compute the sum of two numbers.

 Hints: Define a function with two numbers as arguments.
 You can compute the sum in the function and return the value.

+## Question 27
+Define a function that can convert a integer into a string and print it in console.

+Hints:Use str() to convert a number to string.

+## Question 28
+Define a function that can accept two strings as input and print the string with maximum length in console.
+If two strings have the same length, then the function should print al l strings line by line.

+Hints:Use len() function to get the length of a string